subvertnormality/mosaic/README.md

 #### Using merge modes

-When assigning multiple patterns to a single channel, you might notice that overlapping steps in different patterns can deactivate.
+When assigning multiple patterns to a single channel, you might notice that overlapping steps in different patterns deactivate.
 This occurs because the default "skip" merge mode is active.
-[Merge modes](#merge-mode) control the behavior of these overlaps, allowing the same pattern to be used across multiple channels while ensuring they interact in harmonically meaningful ways.
+[Merge modes](#merge-mode) control the behavior of these overlaps, allowing patterns to be combined in different combinations across multiple channels whilst interacting in harmonically meaningful ways.
 Experiment with different merge modes to explore various musical interactions.

 ### Melody composition

-TODO
+The pattern tools empower you to create complex harmonic rhythm sections.
+However, it's the [channel](#channel) editor that is the powerhouse of _Mosaic_.
+It allows you to not just utilise patterns, apply them to different scales, and merge them together in interesting ways, but it's also possible to augmenting them afterwards too.
+Infact, it's possible to create entire songs using just the channel editor alone.
+This is done using [Masks](#masks).
+Masks let you enter trigs, notes, velocities, and chords directly onto the channel editor grid.
+This is especially useful for constructing melodies.

 #### Adding melodic notes over harmony and drums